Leadership Presence

 “Holding Each Other to Account” Review Session

-A faciliated follow-up session (4-6 weeks later) to:
+A facilitated follow-up session (4-6 weeks later) to:

 - Review applied behavioural shifts